TheDarkCode/ion-spaced-menu/README.md

 ###Usage:

+Requires Ionic Framework 1.x.
+Has been tested and works with the latest nightly builds (confirmed up to 1.2.1).
+As in the demo, you need to use both a right and left side menu.

 Include the ion-spaced-menu.css file in the header after all other ionic css files.
 Include ion-spaced-menu in footer with other javascript being loaded.

 In your main app module, you need to add "ion-spaced-menu" to your app's dependencies.